-Ob jective Outcome in 2018 1.
+Ob jective Outcome in 2019 1.
 Progress towards a Good financial health grade with the EFSA by 2020.
-Not Achieved - overall financial health grade reduced in 2017-18 2.
+Financial health grade of 'Good' achieved in 2018/19 2.
 Generate a minimum cash operating surplus or Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) of 5%, with a long term target of achieving 7%.
-Not Achieved - EBTIDA = 4.1% 3.
+Achieved - EBTIDA = 6.5% 3.
 Deliver and maintain a current ratio above 1.0 (excluding FRS102 adjustments).
-Not Achieved - ratio reduced to 0.82 4.
-Maintain Borrowing to Income ratio below 40% Achieved 5.
+Achieved - 1.03 4.
+Maintain Borrowing to Income ratio below 40% Achieved - 25.6% 5.
 Generate sufficient additional income to ensure adequate funding is available to: 5.1.
 Recruit and retain staff 5.2.
 Fund premises maintenance and repairs at a sustainable level 5.3.
 Fund IT support and maintenance at a sustainable level 5.4.
-Replace / renew capital assets on a reasonable timescale Not Achieved - limited investment in the renewal of capital assets 6.
-Comply with banking covenants Achieved
+Replace / renew capital assets on a reasonable timescale A strong financial outturn in 2018/19 and an increase in funding for 2020/21 should enable the college to increase overhead and capital budgets when appropriate.
+6. Comply with banking covenants Achieved